In this paper, I develop a methodological challenge for ethical

 I believe that, upon learning the external facts, it would be

-rational for Danielle to change her
+rational for Danielle to change her confidence in disgust nonnaturalism.

-suggest—and this is a crucial step in my argument—that disgustingness is
+These newly learned facts suggest—and this is a crucial step in my

-likely presence of pathogens.
-It is due to this suggested metaphysical
+to something quite natural: the likely presence of pathogens.
+It is due

-link that Danielle should take her disgust
+to this suggested metaphysical link that Danielle should take her

-nonnaturalism to be less plausible than before.
+disgust nonnaturalism to be less plausible than before.
+Coming to know the external

-Coming to know the external evidence, it is rational for Danielle to decrease her confidence in
+evidence, it is rational for Danielle to decrease her

-natural property.
-(Note that Danielle now
+being a natural property.
+(Note that Danielle now understands

-understands why blood and cockroaches instantiate
+why blood and cockroaches instantiate disgustingness.)
+Consequently, she

-disgustingness.)
-Consequently, she should decrease her confidence in the
+should decrease her confidence in the idea that disgustingness is a

 Based on these considerations, we may formulate a (not entirely